RobFaie/RobFaie/README.md

 <h1 align="center">Hi, I'm Rob 👋</h1>
 <p align="center">
-  <strong>Building reliable, user-focused software.</strong><br/>
+  <strong>Helping people get the most out of the systems they use.</strong><br/>
 </p>

 ---

-I’m a software professional focused on shipping practical solutions with clean architecture, thoughtful DX, and measurable business impact.
+I’m a IT professional that does things.

 - 💼 Open to: Full-time roles, consulting, and technical collaborations
 - 🧠 Core strengths: Diving into the unknow, working under pressure, and the big picture